xcube-dev/xcube-viewer/styleguide/STYLEGUIDE.md

 ![statistics_panel.png](img/statistics_panel.png)

+- A user’s action remains active until the user revokes it.
+  The app responds dynamically to the user’s settings, not the other way around

+  - **Example:** If a user enables the RGB view for datasets, this view remains active for every dataset the user selects.
+If a selected dataset does not have an RGB view configured, the app **responds** by displaying the selected variable instead.

 ### Dialogs
 Each dialog (e.g. User Variables) should offer three ways to close it:
 - **Accept** changes made in the dialog using an `OK` button.